PrestoConnector

 sql="SELECT * FROM table"

-, the result will be a list tuples containing the query data.
+)Note that when return_type = None, the result will be a list tuples containing the query data.

 Last updated